Local data on migrants in the UK: what’s in this guide, and how to use it

 Different data sources are useful for different purposes.
 Each measure different aspects of migration, and some are more reliable than others.
 This guide explains when and how to use different local data sources, what information is available and what is not, and the limitations of and gaps in the current data.

-This data guide was produced with the support of the Paul Hamlyn Foundation and Trust for London.
+This data guide was produced with the support of the Paul Hamlyn Foundation, Trust for London and Research England’s Strategic Priorities Fund (SPF) QR allocation.